aled1027/notes.alexledger.net/content/posts/til-how-to-use-django-importexport-to-import-data.md

 ---
-title: "Til How to Use Django-Import-Export to Import Data"
+title: "TIl How to Use Django-Import-Export to Import Data"
 date: 2023-08-14T16:02:18-07:00
 draft: false
 tags: [til, python, django]